mgechev/blog.mgechev.com/_posts/2017-08-05-typed-lambda-calculus-create-type-checker-transpiler-compiler-javascript.md

 <img src="/images/typed-lambda/type.jpg" alt="Type System"  style="display: block; margin: auto;">

 Although the small-step semantics laws above are quite descriptive and by using them we already can build an evaluator for our programming language, we still can construct some ridiculous programs.
-For instance the following is invalid:
+For instance the following program is a valid according to the grammar from the "[Syntax](#syntax)" section above but is semantically incorrect:

 ```
 if 1 then true else 2
 ```

-The condition of the conditional expression is expected to be of type boolean, however, above we pass a natural number.
-Another problem with the snippet is that the result of both branches of the expression should return result of the same type but this is not the case in our example.
+The condition of the conditional expression is expected to be of type boolean, however, we pass a natural number.
+Another problem with the snippet is that the result of both branches of the expression should return result with the same type but this is not the case in our example.

 In order to handle such invalid programs we can introduce a mechanism of program verification through **type checking**.
-This way, we will assign types to the individual constructs in our program and **as part of the compilation process**, verify if the program is valid according to the "contract signed" with the type annotations.
+This way, we will assign types to the individual constructs and **as part of the compilation process**, verify if the program is valid according to the "contract signed" with the type annotations.

 Notice that the **type checking will be performed compile-time**.
 The alternative is to perform runtime type checking, which will not prevent us from distributing invalid programs.

+An interesting question is if the type system is **sound and complete**.
+If the system is **sound it should prevent false negatives** (i.e. should reject all invalid programs), however, it may also reject valid programs.
+In order to make sure the type system **prevents false positives, it should also be complete**.

 ## Type Rules

-Lets define that
+Lets define that:

 ```
 true : Bool